thedaviddias/bfdes.in/posts/monte-carlo-to-las-vegas.md

 There are a couple of perfomance and memory usage penalties to be mindful of:

-* When working in a language that does not come with a tail-call optimizing compiler, an (iterative) implementation written from scratch could stop the algorithm consuming too many stack frames.
+* When working in a language that does not come with a tail-call optimizing compiler an (iterative) implementation written from scratch could stop the algorithm consuming too many stack frames.
 * Calling the original search function repeatedly will force recomputation of the factor responsible for removing the leading digit.
 This can be avoided by writing the implementation from scratch, as above.

 ## Further reading